 Tension the blade by turning the T-handle clockwise.
 Read the blade tension scale, which is located inside the band wheel guards.
-Tension the blade until the right edge of the thick washer is aligned with the the space between the coloured fields on the blade tension decal.
-Ensure that the blade is not tightened so much that the spring touches bottom, as this can cause the blade to slip off the band wheels.
+Tension the blade until the red line is aligned with the two "arrows" in the opening for the blade tension spring.